provos/planai/docs/source/usage.rst

     graph.run(initial_tasks, run_dashboard=True)

 When enabled, the dashboard will be accessible at ``http://localhost:5000`` by default.
 The application will continue running until manually terminated, allowing for ongoing monitoring of long-running workflows.
+The default can be changed by setting the ``dashboard_port`` parameter.

 Note: Enabling the dashboard will block the main thread, so it's recommended for development and debugging purposes.
 For production use, consider implementing a separate monitoring solution.